 The FAFSA form provides your financial information to schools, but it can’t do so if you haven’t named the schools you're considering.
 Include all the schools you're applying to, up to the ten school limit.
-Look up the codes for your schools here.
+You can look up the codes for your schools here.

-List schools from your state first, in case your state cares about the order of their placement on your FAFSA application.
-If school choices change after you fill out the form, simply log back in to add or delete schools.
+If you're applying to any in-state public schools list them first — it can improve your odds of getting certain state grants.
+If your school choices change after you fill out the form, you can simply log back in to add or delete schools.

 3. Closing the confirmation page before reading it

-Read the confirmation page for additional information, such as scholarships available and links for applying for state-based aid.
-For instance, the New York state application for their state schools' Tuition Assistance Program grant is linked from the confirmation page.
-Forgetting this click could cost a family over $5,000.
+Read the confirmation page for any additional information you may need, such as scholarships available and links for applying for state-based aid.
+For example, the New York state application for its state schools' Tuition Assistance Program grant is linked to on the confirmation page.
+Forgetting to click on that and finish the application could cost a family more than $5,000.